 Finishes & Fixtures

 The only way to accurately quote a project is to develop a design plan and scope.
 There are design-build contractors who offer free design and quotes.
-The old adage, you get what you pay for applies here.
-You should not rely on the accuracy of a free design.
-It is well worth paying $1,000 to $5,000 to have a reputable firm work with you to design a project that meets your needs and budget.
-Part of the process is to offer a few different priced-out design schemes and help you meld them into one that you will love.
+The old adage, “you get what you pay for” applies here.
+You shouldn’t rely on the accuracy of a free design to estimate the cost of your remodeling project.
+Instead, it’s well worth paying $1,000 - $5,000 to have a reputable firm work with you to design a project that meets your needs and your budget.
+Part of cost estimation process is to offer a few different priced-out design schemes and help you meld them into one that you will love.
 In the long run, this will help eliminate potential cost overruns and ensure your project runs smoothly during construction.